yegor256/blog/_drafts/_fixed.md

 However, if and when you decide to apply microbudgeting to your project, together with PDD, there will be problems.
 Psychological ones mostly.
-In my experience, people go through five stages, when they face microbudgeting for the first time:
+In my experience, people go through five stages when they face microbudgeting for the first time:

   * **Denial**.
-    The ask "How is it possible?" and then refuse to hear any explanations.
+    They ask "How is it possible?" and then refuse to hear any explanations.
     There are many reasons why microbudgeting and microtasking may not work&mdash;you will hear them all.
 Very often they demand a traditional model of payment, especially if they were invited.
-They just say that our model is insane and if we want to see them work on our projects, we have to pay for as much time as they spend.
+They just say that our model is insane, and if we want to see them work on our projects we have to pay for as much time as they spend.
 Most of them quit.

   * **Anger**.
     Some of them decide to try.
-Thanks to their previous multi-year experience, they expect to be
+Thanks to their previous multiyear experience, they expect to be
     paid by the end of the day/week/month, no matter what they were doing.
 Very soon they realize that the total income for the first day of work was $0.00, even though